Editor's note: Clark Howard wrote this story in 2013 about the tax code. Since it's that time again, we thought you'd enjoy it.

 What we're currently doing with tax policy in the United States is broken.

 Our tax code is a jumbled, corrupt mess, more like what you'd find in a Third World country with all the tax preference items that politicians put in to help their key contributors.
-Just look at the scandal surrounding IRS-Gate of what's wrong with things the way they are.
+Just look at the scandal surrounding IRS Gate to see what's wrong with things the way they are.

 - The first so many dollars of income you earn would be taxed at 15% (or 10%) -- the exact number would depend on economists doing math to see which rate would generate enough tax to be neutral with our tax levels today.